tdwg/tnc/examples/example_dicranoloma_assimile.md

 I have created the Resource Relationships for basionyms and heterotypic synonyms, but I think it would be preferable to deal with 'basionym' and 'acceptedNameUsage' (which is already in Darwin Core) properties in the TNU class.
-This way we separate between nomenclatural relationships from concept relationships, as well as between many-to-one and many-to-many relationships.
+This way we make a clear distinction between nomenclatural relationships from concept relationships, as well as between many-to-one and many-to-many relationships.

 <br>